HakaiInstitute/hakai-ml-train/README.md

 #### Docker
 Docker simply creates a lightweight virtual Linux machine and then executes the script in it.
 This ensures consistency across environments.
-You can inspect the `segment_kelp.sh` file to see exactly what Docker image is being pulled and what volumes are mounted to it.
+You can inspect the `segment_kelp_species.sh` file to see exactly what Docker image is being pulled and what volumes are mounted to it.
 To access from Hal9000 in the running Docker environment, the data drives must be mapped with the `-v from_location:to_location` flags.
 This is all taken care of for you in this script.